 Yes!
 Check out my recipe for Pork Sinigang using the stovetop and Instant Pot.

 Large shrimp would be ideal to make Shrimp Sinigang.
-I prefer to use 16-20 count size shrimps.
+I prefer to use 16-20-count size shrimp.
 That means you get about 16 to 20 shrimp per pound.

 Other Sinigang and Soup recipes